satyamskic/RestApi-Flask-Docker-Database-integration/README.md

 2. Deploying backend application using `docker-compose.yml` file.

 Few points needs to be noted........
-- Here backend code are located at app folder.
+- Here backend code are located inside app folder.
 - It's uses the similar network as databse have.
 - Exposing backend at port no 5000.